IsaiasMalvar/auth-template/README.md

 ## Acknowledgements

-Special thanks to [@AntonioErdeljac] (https://www.github.com/AntonioErdeljac) for his invaluable tutorial, which provided crucial guidance and assistance throughout the development of this project.
+Special thanks to [Antonio Erdeljac] (https://www.github.com/AntonioErdeljac) for his invaluable tutorial, which provided crucial guidance and assistance throughout the development of this project.
 Your contributions were instrumental in the completion of this authentication template!